apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     $

-Step 2: Creating an Application Image and load it
+Step 2: Creating an Application Image and loading it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This tutorial assumes you have a functioning bootloader as taught in